Zen Space Makers Inc.

 We have worked for Dai Bosatsu Zendo, New York Zendo, Laughing Lotus Yoga, Lucky Lotus Yoga, Kelly's Kidz Playhouse, and others.
 Founder Sander Hicks built and managed the Vox Pop coffeehouses.

-Zen Carpentry/Capital Cooperative is a full service general contractor.
+Zen Space Makers, Inc. is a full service, licensed general contractor.
 Our specialties include design, woodworking, wood flooring, tile, renovations, and new construction.
 We provide plans from our in-house design team, at a fraction of the cost of an architect.
 We pride ourselves in unique, space-saving, custom, creative solutions.

 We are fully licensed, bonded, and insured.
-We run a large wood-shop in Maspeth, NY.
-We are certified installers for HSS/Lumber Liquidators.
+We run a large wood-shop in Maspeth, NY, with two professional spray rooms.
 We build projects as needed with reclaimed materials and local, handsome, small batch hardwoods.

 Sander Hicks is the grandson of a New York union carpenter, and was raised around tools.
 He has been in NYC since 1991 and graduated from Lang College, New School.
 He has worked as a writer, indie publisher, and café builder/owner.
 He started making loft beds in his own apartments around Manhattan and Bushwick.